 These links can take the form of a mention in a blog article, social media post, or other.
 Each of these “mentions” on another website also counts as popularity votes for your business because each mention tells Google that the content is valuable, credible, and useful.

 Link building describes the act of working to establish relevant links from reputable websites back to your website.
 It’s not only a key component of SEO, but it’s also a marketing tactic for increasing brand awareness.

 Just like citations, not all backlinks are created equal.
-Would you rather have a link to your website on the Harvard website, or from some random guy’s website?
+Would you rather have a link to your website on the Harvard website or from some random guy’s website?
 Google feels the same way.
-The more reputable the website is that your link appears on, the more that popularity vote is worth.
+The more reputable the website that your link appears on, the more that popularity vote is worth.